bpicolo/aliason/README.md

 I created aliason primarily out of the desire to not remember specific test-running commands for different repos.
-Task runners like Make have left me shorthanded because passing arguments can be such a pain, whereas shell aliases have been useful, but not portable between projects.
+Task runners like Make have left me shorthanded because passing arguments to them can be a huge pain, whereas shell aliases are useful, but not portable between projects.

 ## Using aliason